17molebr/CodingSamples/README.md

 JavaGame- a 2d Java program that is a project from my object oriented programming class.
 Uses processing core to run.

 Project1.c - The first project from my unix systems course.
-This project blends bmp images together using bilinear interpolation
+This project blends bmp images together using bilinear interpolation.

+SignalCatching- A simple c program for unix systems that catches all signals and creates a child and parent that are nearly indestructible.